PotLock/core/contracts/sybil/README.md

     pub name: String,
     /// Description of the provider
     pub description: Option<String>,
-    /// Whether this provider is active (updated by admin) pub is_active: bool,
+    /// Status of the provider
-    /// Whether this provider is flagged (updated by admin) pub is_flagged: bool,
+    pub status: ProviderStatus,
     /// Admin notes, e.g. reason for flagging or marking inactive pub admin_notes: Option<String>,
     /// Default weight for this provider, e.g. 100